Skip to footer content

 Frequently Asked Questions

-How can I extract text from a Word document using C#?
+How do I extract text from Word documents using C#?

-To extract text using C#, install the IronWord library via NuGet, add 'using IronWord;' to your C# file, set your license key, load the Word document, access paragraphs, and loop through them to extract and display text.
+You can extract text from Word documents using C# by installing the IronWord library via NuGet, adding using IronWord; to your C# file, initializing the library with your license key, loading the Word document, and looping through paragraphs to extract and display the text.

-What document formats are supported for text extraction?
+What are the supported document formats for text extraction with IronWord?

-IronWord supports multiple document formats, including PDFs, Microsoft Word files (DOCX), and Text files (TXT).
+IronWord supports extracting text from various document formats, including Microsoft Word files (DOCX), PDF files, and plain text files (TXT).

-Yes, IronWord can be used alongside OCR technologies to process scanned documents, extract text from images, and support multiple languages, enhancing its utility.
+IronWord can be used alongside OCR technologies to process scanned documents, allowing for text extraction from images and supporting multiple languages, which enhances its versatility for document processing tasks.

-IronWord's starting price is $599 for a one-time annual subscription fee, which includes technical support and software updates.
-It is not available for free distribution.
+IronWord's pricing starts at $599 for a one-time annual subscription fee, which includes access to technical support and software updates, ensuring that you have the latest features and fixes.

 Regan Pun